-Age Children who turn 15 months old during the measurement year.
-Calculate the child's date of birth.

-15-month birthday as the child's first birthday plus 90 days.

-31 days-15 months of age.
-Calculate 31 days of age by adding 31 days to the enrollment period.

-Allowable gap No more than one gap in enrollment of up to 45 days during the continuous

-Anchor date Day the child turns 15 months old.
+Product lines Exchange.
+Ages Children who turn 15 months old during the measurement year.
+Calculate the 15-month birthday as the child's first birthday plus 90 days.
+Continuous enrollment 31 days-15 months of age.
+Calculate 31 days of age by adding 31 days to the date of birth.
+Allowable gap No more than one gap in enrollment of up to 45 days during the continuous enrollment period.
+Anchor date The date when the child turns 15 months old.
+Benefit Medical.
+Event/diagnosis None.

+Administrative Specification: Rate 1-Well-Child Visits in the First 15 Months
-Numerator The number of members who received 6 or more well-child visits (Well-Care month birthday.

-Value Set) with a PCP, on different dates of service, on or before the child's 15-
+- Denominator The Rate 1 eligible population. - NumeratorSix or more well-child visits (Well-Care Value Set) on different dates of service on or before the 15-month birthday.

-Do not count visits billed with a telehealth modifier (Telehealth Modifier Value the practitioner assigned to the child.

-Set) or billed with a telehealth POS code (Telehealth POS Value Set).

-The well-child visits must occur with a PCP, but the PCP does not have to be
+The well-child visit must occur with a PCP, but the PCP does not have to be the practitioner assigned to the child.